Jason-Martinovich/World_Weather_Analysis/README.md

 # World Weather Analysis
 ## Summary
-### The purpose of this challenge was to analyze weather patterns around the world and offers insights to travelers who want to plan a vacation with PlanMyTrip.
+### The purpose of this challenge was to analyze weather patterns around the world and offer insights to travelers who want to plan a vacation with PlanMyTrip.
 The goal is to be able to provide hotel names avaialbe in difference cities along with the current weather for that location.
 There are three files with various analysis done for this project: Weather Database, Vacation Search and Vacation Itinerary.

 ## Weather Database